 Note 1.
-Significant accounting policies (continued)
+Material accounting policy information (continued)

 Financial assets are derecognised when the rights to receive cash flows have expired or have been transferred and the fund has transferred substantially all the risks and rewards of ownership.
-When there is no reasonable expectation of recovering part or all of a financial asset, it's carrying value is written off.
+When there is no reasonable expectation of recovering part or all of a financial asset, its carrying value is written off.